-Removable denture – A removable false teeth (or denture) can be either partial or complete.
+A removable denture can be either partial or complete.
 Both are mostly used for cases where all teeth are gone, or just a few of them are still left.
 A denture can be made of plastic and metal, usually glued with adhesives directly over the exposed gums.
 It can also offer additional stability if attached to the still remaining teeth or dental implants.
 You should remove this type of denture every night before going to sleep.
 Removing the dentures at night will give some rest to the gums and bone, relieving the pressure applied during the day.
 If you plan to play any dangerous sport, it is also suggested to remove them.

 Types of Mouth Guards

 You can choose between a custom-made mouthguard or a generic one.
 The gumshield is usually made of rubber or acrylic for comfort.
-Although generic mouth guards can be found over the counter and for cheaper prices, dentists do not recommend.
-Their bulkiness makes it difficult to breathe and talk, and it provides little or no protection.
+Although generic mouthguards can be found over the counter and for cheaper prices, dentists do not recommend them.
+Their bulkiness makes it difficult to breathe and talk, and they provide little or no protection.

 Yes!
 If you suffer from bruxism or are an avid sports player, you should definitely use a mouthguard.

-If using a removable denture, you will need to remove it before going to sleep.
-The mouthguard can be placed directly on top of your gums.
-If using fixed false teeth, a custom-made mouthguard can cover all your teeth, including the false ones, and protect them overnight.
+If you have fixed false teeth, a custom-made mouthguard can cover all your teeth, including the false ones, and protect them overnight.

 Although a mouthguard can help to protect your mouth, it can pose a health risk if not taken care of properly.
 Here are some tips to prevent any contamination.

-- Store it in cold tap water when not using and change the water every day to prevent any bacterial growth – According to Web MD news, mouth guards can be the breeding ground to life-threatening bacteria, yeast and mold.
-Always clean your mouth guard after use.
+- Store it in cold tap water when not used and change the water every day to prevent any bacterial growth – According to Web MD news, mouthguards can be the breeding ground for life-threatening bacteria, yeast, and mold.
+Always clean your mouthguard after use.
 If you sleep with it, clean it every morning with a toothbrush and toothpaste.

 - Avoid cleaning it with cleaners – especially the ones with alcohol.
 The alcohol can drastically shorten the lifespan of the equipment.
 You can use denture-cleaning tablets once a week.

-- Clean the carrying case – If traveling, don’t forget to clean the mouth guard container before using it.
-Wash your case with soap and hot water, and dry it well.
+- Clean the carrying case – If traveling, don’t forget to clean the mouthguard container before using it.
+Wash your carrying case with soap and hot water, and dry it well.

 - Know when you need a new one – If your mouthguard develops pits and cracks, don’t wait for too long to replace it!
 Rough patches can break your gum skin, creating the perfect place for bacteria to enter your body.